7-Dice/Landing-Page/README.md

 # Landing-Page
-It is a useful supplyment for you!(It's a joke)
+It is a useful supplements for you!(It's a joke)